Why1221/iDEC/README.md

 # iDEC
-This is the code for iDEC with both in-memory and external memory implementation.\n Please go to in-memory and external-memory folder for details.
+This is the code for iDEC with both in-memory and external memory implementation.

+Please go to in-memory and external-memory folder for details.

 # Reference